-A person may choose to register for VAT voluntarily, if the total value of taxable supplies made by that person in the preceding period of 12 months has exceeded ZAR 50,000.
-There are also VAT regulations in place that permit the voluntary registration of a person, where the person has not traded at all, or has traded for less than 12 months, or has made supplies of less than ZAR 50,000 in the preceding 12 month period.
+A person may choose to register for VAT voluntarily if the total value of taxable supplies made by that person has exceeded ZAR 50,000 over a period of at least three months, or if the person has not yet commenced trade but has a contractual obligation to make taxable supplies in excess of ZAR 50,000 in the following 12 consecutive months.

-An application for VAT registration must be made on SARS eFiling (SARS' electronic filing platform) whereafter certain prescribed documentation must be submitted, in person, at the SARS branch nearest to the place where the business is situated or carried on.
-A registered tax practitioner may assist the person in filing the application.
-A VAT101 application for registration may also be submitted at the SARS branch.
+An application for VAT registration must be made on SARS' electronic filing platform (SARS eFiling) whereafter certain prescribed documentation must be submitted, either online through a virtual appointment with SARS or in person at the SARS branch nearest to the place where the business is situated or carried on.
+A registered tax practitioner may assist in filing the application.
+Foreign businesses that supply electronic services to South African customers are currently not able to register for VAT on SARS eFiling.
+A VAT101 application for VAT registration form, together with the relevant supporting documents, must be submitted to SARS via email to eCommerceRegistration@sars.gov.za.

-Although South Africa does not have place of supply rules (which indicates the place of taxation of that supply), the generally held view by SARS is that a supply of goods takes place in South Africa if those goods are located in South Africa and for services, if the services are physically rendered in South Africa (whether or not through an agent or subcontractor).
-To this end, foreign businesses that make supplies of goods located in South Africa or physically render services in South Africa, may be liable to register for VAT, notwithstanding the fact that these foreign businesses may have no physical presence in South Africa.
+Although South Africa does not have place of supply rules (which indicates the place of taxation of a particular supply), the generally held view by SARS is that a supply of goods takes place in South Africa if those goods are located in South Africa and for services, if the services are physically rendered in South Africa (whether or not through an agent or subcontractor).
+To this end, foreign businesses that make supplies of goods located in South Africa or physically render services in South Africa, may be liable to register for VAT, notwithstanding the fact that these foreign businesses may not have a physical presence in South Africa.
+Foreign businesses that supply electronic services to South African customers are considered to be supplying those services in South Africa if the services are provided to a person who is a South African resident, has a physical, business or postal address in South Africa or pays for the services from a South African bank account.